-14.2.3 Prevention: Reducing discrimination and oppression
+14.2.3 Prevention: reducing discrimination and oppression

-A classic paper published in 1994 was entitled Environmental failure - Oppression is the only cause of psychopathology.5 Whilst some might think that goes too far, there is no doubt that people who have been subject to oppression, and particularly discrimination (racism, homophobia, discrimination on grounds or gender, disability or 'mental health') are put at risk by these experiences.
-We can all work to combat discrimination and promote a more tolerant and accepting society.
+A classic paper published in 1994 was entitled Environmental failure - Oppression is the only cause of psychopathology.5 Whilst some might think that goes too far, there is no doubt that people who have been subject to oppression, and particularly discrimination (racism, homophobia, discrimination on grounds of gender, disability or 'mental health') are put at risk by these experiences, and that they can profoundly affect people's mental health.
+Some experts have argued that they are therefore important public health issues as well as ones of social justice.^{6,7,8,9} We can all work to combat discrimination and promote a more tolerant and accepting society.

-14.2.4 Prevention: Reducing harmful drug use and addressing its causes
+14.2.4 Prevention: reducing harmful drug use and addressing its causes